 "Clear turbulence has always been a problem," United Airlines Evaluator Capt.
 Jeff Arnold said.
 "Obviously thunderstorms, we can see it.
 We know it's going to be turbulent.
 We avoid it.
 We can see it on our radar.
 Clear turbulence has been a problem."

-That's why pilots always tell passengers to have their seatbelt fastened, even if it's a relatively smooth flight.
+That's why pilots always tell passengers to have their seatbelts fastened, even if it's a relatively smooth flight.
 Because in a matter of seconds, all that can change.